On this page

 If you would like to take photos or videos in the premises of the Finnish Adult Education Centre of the City of Helsinki or Swedish Adult Education Centre Arbis, please contact the principal or the educational location in question.
 You always need a permit to photograph performances and the premises, so contact the building’s staff.
 Find the educational locations’ contact information here.

-If you would like to take photos or videos at health and social service locations, please contact the City of Helsinki Social Services and Health Care Division’s communications staff directly.
+If you would like to take photos or videos at health, social and rescue service locations, please contact the City of Helsinki Social Services and Health Care Division’s communications staff directly.

 Helsinki videos and photos

 The City of Helsinki Media Bank is a repository for videos and photos of the city.
-It also holds the city’s visual identity guidelines and official logos.
 You must be a registered user to use the service.

 The Helsinki Material Bank is another great source of inspiring photos and videos of Helsinki.
 Use of the Material Bank does not require registration.
 The images may be freely used to promote Helsinki and its services, but the photographer and Helsinki Partners must be credited.